Tag Archives: Swedish navy

 Gota Lejon dropping it while its hot.
 She could sow mines at 20-knots if needed and her crew got the hustle on Wiki http://commons.wikimedia.org/wiki/User:OgreBot/Watercraft/2012_January_11-20

 Gota Lejon dropping it while it’s hot.
-She could sow mines at 20-knots if needed and her crew got the hustle on.
+She could sow mines at 20 knots if needed and her crew got the hustle on.
 Photo Wiki

-Commissioned 15 December 1947, Göta Lejon had a tense span of Cold War service with an increasingly active Soviet Navy poking its nose into Swedish waters.
+Commissioned on 15 December 1947, Göta Lejon had a tense span of Cold War service with an increasingly active Soviet Navy poking its nose into Swedish waters.
 Over the next ten years, the older pansarskepps were retired while just the two cruisers endured.

 Swedish cruisers kryssarna Tre Kronor and Göta Lejon together in 1951 in a rare meeting in Stockholm when both were active at the same time